-- 3 tablespoons of Tabasco Green Pepper sauce (1 small 4.5 oz can of chopped green chillis), plus more for serving
+- 1 small 4.5 oz can of chopped green chillis, plus more for serving

 - 4 cups chicken broth

-- 3 cups cooked shredded chicken (approx two cooked breasts or 4-5 cooked thighs - I used the meat of one small rotisserie chicken)
+- 3 cups cooked shredded chicken (approx 2 cooked chicken breasts or 4-5 cooked thighs - I used the meat of one small rotisserie chicken)

 - 1 cup of salsa verde

-- two 15-ounce cans cannellini beans, rinsed, drained and divided
+- Two 15-ounce cans cannellini beans, organic or good quality

 - ½ cup cilantro, plus more for serving

 - Freshly squeezed lime juice to taste and slices for serving

-- Serve with: avocado slices, chopped red onions, cilantro, sour cream, shredded cheese or cortina cheese and tortilla chips
+- Avocado slices, lime wedges, chopped red onions, cilantro, sour cream, shredded cheese or cortina cheese and tortilla chips

-- Heat 2 tbsp of olive oil in a large dutch oven to medium heat to medium high heat.
-Add the onion, corn, jalapeño and cubanelle peppers.
+- Heat olive oil in a large dutch oven to medium heat to medium high heat.
+Add the onion, corn, garlic, jalapeño and poblano/cubanelle peppers.
 Cook, stirring often, until the onions are translucent and tender, 5 to 6 minutes.

-- Stir in the garlic, cumin and coriander and the hot sauce and cook until the spices are fragrant, 1 to 2 minutes.
+- Stir in the cumin and coriander, oregano and cook until the spices are fragrant, 1 minute.

-- Add the shredded chicken, salsa verde, salt and pepper, ½ the beans (1 can) and the broth.
+- Add the shredded chicken, salsa verde, green chilies, salt and pepper, the drained beans and the broth.
 Bring to a low boil, reduce the heat to a simmer and let simmer, stirring occasionally, for a few minutes.

-- In a blender or food processor, add remaining half of the drained and rinsed beans, the water, and cilantro.
-Blend until the mixture is creamy.
-Add the paste to the chili and stir and simmer until the soup has thickened slightly, approx 10-15 minutes.
+- Add the paste to the chili and stir and simmer until the soup has thickened slightly, approx 10-15 minutes.

-- Add lime juice to the chili, taste, and adjust for seasoning.
+- Add fresh lime juice to the chili, taste, and adjust for seasoning.
 Serve garnished with avocado, cilantro, hot sauce (optional), and crispy corn chips.

-Leftover green chili can be stored in the fridge for five days, or frozen in and airtight container or heavy duty freezer bags for up to three months.
+- STORAGE & FREEZING: Leftover green chili can be stored in the fridge for 5 days, or frozen in and airtight container or heavy duty freezer bags for up to three months.
 Thaw overnight in the fridge.
 Reheat gently on the stove.
-Leftover chili makes the perfect filling for my creamy enchiladas and my stuffed poblanos
+Leftover chili makes the perfect filling for my creamy enchiladas and my stuffed poblanos.